 Our kids are asking the question, “Is this faith thing for real?
 Does Jesus really make that big a difference?”
 And they look to our lives more than our words for the answer.

 We hear that call to offer our lives as living sacrifices–to obey radically–and all too often we say, “God, I’ll obey you if….”.

 Make no mistake.
 Whatever is on the other side of that word “if” is what we want and worship most.
 That is what we are willing to sacrifice for.
 And our kids know it.
 They see it.
 We all worship something.
 Whether it’s comfort, a career, a relationship, status…there is something that we will give anything to have and hold onto.
 God asks that it be HIM.
 He asks that our obedience not be tied to conditions.

 The only way we will ever be able to obey Him in this way is if we see Him as infinitely wise and infinitely kind.
 We need to know Him in order to trust Him.
 This is why we delve into Scripture– so that we can know Him better.
 So that we can see evidence of His wisdom in order to trust in His plan for our lives.
 In order to hear of His kindness so that we remember He is utterly FOR US.

 Where is God asking you to obey right now?
 What choice is in front of you?
 Who will you worship in this moment?
 What is holding you back?

-I pray that we can follow hard after God in the big and in the small, because what our world needs is women whose trust in God translates into brave obedience.
+I pray that we can follow hard after God in the big and in the small, because what our world needs is women whose trust in God translates into brave and radical obedience.
 Being up to date on our social media feeds, having perfectly organized homes, nailing it with deliverables at work– all of that feels great.
 But the simple acts of obedience CHANGE THE WORLD.